Selling Houses Australia: History

 In May 2014, it was announced that a five-episode special, Inside Selling Houses Australia, would begin airing on 25 June.
 The series sees Winter, Albone and Blaze "swap war stories from their seven years together doing property makeovers."
 The final episode aired in January 2015.

 The free-to-air Seven Network picked up the rights to the series and began airing the series from its fifth season on 25 August 2016.
 The twelfth season premiered on 6 March 2019, and the series will become "the most successful locally produced series" in Australian subscription television history.

 In February 2020, Charlie Albone announced he would be leaving the series and would be joining Seven Network's Better Homes and Gardens from 2020; a casting call was announced for a new landscaper for the series.
 In March 2021, Shaynna Blaze announced she would also be leaving the series due to a busy schedule.
 In May 2021, former House Rules judge and interior designer Wendy Moore and former NRL player turned landscape designer Dennis Scott were announced to be joining the series from its 14th season which began airing from 30 March 2022.
 The fifteenth season premiered on 22 March 2023.
 The sixteenth season of the series premiered on 20 March 2024.
 The seventeenth season of the series premiered on 5 March 2025.
 In September 2025, the series was renewed for an eighteenth season along a six part special, Inside Selling Houses Australia: New Beginnings.
+The eighteenth season will premiere on 4 March 2026, which will include its 200th episode.